On this page

 Cost of a terrace permit

-Most of the time, you will pay municipal administrative charges (leges) for a terrace permit.
-The amount of those charges is specified in the municipal administrative charges by-law.
+In most municipalities you will have to pay municipal administrative charges (leges) for a terrace permit.
+The amount of those charges is specified in the municipal administrative charges by-law (legesverordening).
 If your terrace is located on land of the municipality, then you must pay a municipal tax on encroachments on or above public land (precariobelasting).